 The biorepository is an important development for WTC responders.
 The more research into occupational cancers, the greater the chance to treat and save the lives of those affected by September 11th.

-Sullivan Papain Block McGrath & Cannavo PC has a long history with the September 11th Victim Compensation Fund and the World Trade Center Health Program.
+Sullivan Papain Block McGrath Coffinas & Cannavo PC has a long history with the September 11th Victim Compensation Fund and the World Trade Center Health Program.
 If you have questions about either program, reach out to us at (800) 962-9954 or via our contact page.